ericlau00/systems-level-programming/README.md

 |double|8|

 ### Pointers
+- pointers are variable types for storing memory addresses
 - pointers are unsigned integers of 8 bytes (unless more specialized)
 - stores a memory address(integer) that fits in 8 bytes or less
 - pointers can point to pointers
-- 8 bytes is a combination of os and hardware restrictions
+- the reason for pointers being 8 bytes large is a combination of os and hardware restrictions

 #### CPU
 - stuff goes into a CPU (instruction (add next two values to come in/ copy next value to memory location) or data)